Triglycerides

 None.
 Fasting is not routinely required when checking triglyceride concentration (the guidance on this changed in 2014).
 However, there may be circumstances when fasting is still required, so follow your doctor’s advice.

-The most common reason for checking triglycerides is as part of a lipid profile to estimate risk of development cardiovascular disease.
+The most common reason for checking triglycerides is as part of a lipid profile to estimate risk of development of cardiovascular disease.
 Triglycerides are a form of lipid (fat), and are therefore included as part of a lipid profile.
-However, unlike cholesterol, which is very clearly an important cause of cardiovascular disease, the relationship between triglycerides and cardiovascular disease is less clear.
-Overall, the evidence is somewhat (but not totally) in favour of a role for triglycerides here, as a number of scientific studies (but not all) have suggested that high triglycerides do increase the risk of cardiovascular disease.
-Therefore, most doctors would suggest that it is better to aim to keep your blood triglyceride concentrations low, particularly if you are at risk of cardiovascular disease for another reason.
+However, unlike cholesterol, which is very clearly an important cause of cardiovascular disease, the relationship between triglycerides and cardiovascular disease is less marked, but still important.
+Therefore, it is better to aim to keep your blood triglyceride concentrations low, particularly if you are at risk of cardiovascular disease for another reason.

 Having high triglycerides can also lead to a serious medical condition called pancreatitis, which is inflammation of the pancreas gland.
 Therefore, if you get pancreatitis, triglyceride concentrations in the bloodstream should be checked to see if this is the cause.
 There are many other causes however.